Skip to content

 57. Fancy Hands

-Fancy Hands virtual assistants can get paid for completing tasks like handling scheduling plans or making purchases.
+Fancy Hands virtual assistants get paid for tasks like handling scheduling plans or making purchases.

 58. OneSpace

-OneSpace provides opportunities like graphic design, quality assurance, and copywriting.
+OneSpace offers opportunities in areas like graphic design, quality assurance, and copywriting.
+You’ll need to pass a test for each task before starting.

 59. RapidWorkers

-Tasks you perform for RapidWorkers range from voting on YouTube videos to signing up for online games.
+RapidWorkers lets you perform tasks such as voting on YouTube videos or signing up for online games.

 60. Neevo